fibo/fibo.github.io/README.md

 ## Software

-First of all, it is needed to create `.gh-token` file containing a GitHub token
+First of all, create a `.gh-token` file containing a GitHub token.
+You can got to [GitHub settings here](https://github.com/settings/personal-access-tokens): get a token that can access _Public repositories_.

 All software I produce is on GitHub, metadata is downloaded via API with